DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Running an LLM in a CI pipeline.md

         - if: $CI_COMMIT_BRANCH == 'main'
     ```

-This creates a basic structure for a pipeline that runs on the `main` branch.
-Feel free to use whichever branch you want, or omit it entirely to run on all branches.

 ### Running an LLM in a job

-The `ollama` CLI is great for when you want to run a local, interactive chat session in your terminal.
+The `ollama` CLI is great for running a local, interactive chat session in your terminal.
 But for a non-interactive, automated CI job it's best to interface with the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md).
-To do this, we need to first run Ollama as a service[^3][^4] accessible by our job.
+To do this, we need to first define our `ollama` job and run Ollama as a service[^3][^4] accessible by our job.

-=== "Github Actions"
+=== "GitHub Actions"

     ```yaml
     jobs:
       ollama:
         runs-on: ubuntu-latest
         services:
-          ollama:
-            image: ollama/ollama
+          ollama: ollama/ollama
-            options: serve
     ```

 === "Gitlab CI"